RSS

 Great to get so much help from people.
 You are in the Midwest.
 It is a special place in the world.

 I find it always hard to describe people, to describe a way of living.
 Are people different in different countries?
-Yes, but is very hard to give specific answers.
-What I find most interesting is: when I hear people talking to each other, I cannot hear within the first seconds whether these people are strangers or family members.
-That is definitely different compared to Germany.
+Many friends and colleagues asked me this when I returned from my 18 months in Norway and Finland.
+Yes, they are different – but is very hard to give specific answers.
+What I find most interesting is: when I hear people talking to each other in Ann Arbor, I cannot hear within the first seconds whether these people are strangers or family members.
+Because they are much warmer to strangers, not superficial at all.

 Things seem to have less distance here.